anders-biostat/linked-charts/docs/rlc/tutorials/props.md

 ))
 ```
 <div id="example22"></div>

-As you can see, this chart has no instrument panel or legend, it's wider than a default-sized one, and its left paddin is too small for
-the y-axis ticks.
+As you can see, this chart has no instrument panel or legend, it's wider than a default-sized one, and its left padding is too small for the y-axis ticks.

-You could have noticed by now that when you update a chart, zoom in or zoom out, there is an animated transion between the states that allows you,
-for example, to track the movement of each point.
+You could have noticed by now that when you update a chart, zoom in or zoom out, there is an animated transition between the states that allows you, for example, to track the movement of each point.
 The duration of this transition is defined by `transitionDuration` property (in ms).
-If it is
-set to 0 there will be no transition effect, which can considerably save performance time in case of cumbersome calculations.
-It is also
-useful to turn the transition off, if you plan to make rapid changes to the chart.
-For example, you can change colour of the points depending
-on which point the mouse is hovering right now.
+If it is set to 0, there will be no transition effect, which can considerably save performance time in case of cumbersome calculations.
+It is also helpful to turn the transition off if you plan to make rapid changes to the chart.
+For example, you can change the colour of the points depending on which point the mouse is hovering right now.

 ```r